thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

  └─────────┘
 ```

 You began each project by cloning the central repository to your development environment.
+Cloning is the process of copying all the commits from the `origin/master` branch to a local repository's `master` branch.

 ```text
 origin/master